llss1989/frontend-project-lvl1/README.md

     After installing the project files on your computer, use the command "make install"

-How play Brain-calc-game?
-About this looking in asciinema:
+How play Brain-calc-game?:

     To start Brain-calc-game, use the command "make calc".

-How play Brain-nod-game?
-About this looking in asciinema:
+How play Brain-nod-game?:

      To start Brain-nod-game, use the command "make gcd".

-How play Brain-progression-game?
-About this looking in asciinema:
+How play Brain-progression-game?:

     To start Brain-progression-game, use the command "make progression".

-How play Brain-prime-game?
-About this looking in asciinema:
+How play Brain-prime-game?:

     To start Brain-prime-game, use the command "make prime".

+How play Brain-even-game?:

+    To start Brain-prime-game, use the command "make even".